http://www.carrona.org

 Reboot the system and wait for it to crash to the Blue Screen.
 Continue to use your system normally, and if you know what causes the crash, do that repeatedly.
 The objective here is to get the system to crash because Driver Verifier is stressing the drivers out.
 If it doesn't crash for you, then let it run for at least 36 hours of continuous operation (an estimate on my part).

-Reboot into Windows (after the crash) and turn off Driver Verifier by going back in and selecting "Delete existing settings" on the first page, then locate and zip up the memory dump file and upload it with your next post.
+locate the memory dump file.
+If present, turn off Driver Verifier by going back in and selecting "Delete existing settings" on the first page.
+Then, zip up the memory dump file(s) and upload them with your next post.
+If no dump files were generated, post back for further suggestions.

 If you can't get into Windows because it crashes too soon, try it in Safe Mode.